Tom-Lotze/Information_retrieval/practical2/README.md

 - plot_LSI.py: plot the MAP results of various number of topics for LSI

 ## Subfolders
 - datasets
-- objects
+- objects - used for storing dictionaries/corpora/etc
-- models
+- models - used for storing trained models
 - json_files: JSON files with the
 - results: TREC style result files